debbie-herridge/bee-inkspired/README.md

 The DateField in the booking model caused many bugs and needed plenty of troubleshooting.
 As the form to create a booking is made with a custom date field to only display the upcoming 2 weeks, this was not included in the form using the Django form template.
 Therefore this data then had to be modified from strftime, which makes the date more user friendly, back into strptime to be saved onto the booking model.

-To solve the issue [this article](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior) from Python.org was extremely helpful in solving the issue.
+[This article](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior) from Python.org was extremely helpful in solving the issue.

 A bug following on from the above was iterating through the list of dates and removing the booked dates so that users could not select those from the custom date field in the booking form.
 [This article](https://www.geeksforgeeks.org/python-remove-all-values-from-a-list-present-in-other-list/) from GeeksForGeeks helped understand how to iterate through one list and remove any matching data in another list.